AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 * When dimension items represent URLs (for example, a Page URL dimension)

-* When dimension items contain breakdowns that display a URL (for example, a Page Name dimension that has a breakdown of a Page URL dimension)
+* When dimension items contain breakdowns that represent URLs (for example, a Page Name dimension that has a breakdown of a Page URL dimension)

 To add hyperlinks to one or more dimension items: